Jack Reed (Rhode Island politician): War in Yemen

 In 2018, Reed was one a few Democrats to support U.S. backing of the Saudi-led coalition fighting in Yemen.
 By 2019 he reversed his position, saying that he wanted to end U.S. support for the coalition.
 A network of progressive groups, including Demand Progress, Working Families Party, and Chapo Trap House, urged Reed to ensure that the 2020 National Defense Authorization Act withdrew support for the war.

 Nagorno–Karabakh conflict

-On October 1, 2020, Reed co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan’s offensive operations against the Republic of Artsakh, denounced Turkey’s role in the Nagorno-Karabakh conflict and called for an immediate ceasefire.
-Reed stated that "Armenians have a right to defend themselves when attacked."
+On October 1, 2020, Reed co-signed a letter to then Secretary of State Mike Pompeo that condemned Azerbaijan’s offensive operations against the Republic of Artsakh, denounced Turkey’s role in the Nagorno-Karabakh conflict and called for an immediate ceasefire.
+Reed said, "Armenians have a right to defend themselves when attacked."

 War in Afghanistan

-Reed supports President Joe Biden's decision to withdraw all U.S. troops from Afghanistan by September 2021.
+Reed supported President Joe Biden's decision to withdraw all U.S. troops from Afghanistan by September 2021.
 He said that "the president made a difficult, but the best of many poor choices."

+Artificial intelligence

+In June 2024, Reed joined Senators Mitt Romney, Jerry Moran, and Angus King in proposing a framework to mitigate the existential risk from artificial general intelligence.
+They said the framework "would apply to only the very largest and most advanced models" and would guard against threats to humans posed by AI.